Sara (2023 film)

 Sara is a 2023 drama film directed and written by Ismail Basbeth.
 The film stars Asha Smara Darra in the titular role and Christine Hakim as her mother.

 It had its world premiere at the 28th Busan International Film Festival on 6 October 2023.
 It received two nominations at the 2023 Indonesian Film Festival: Best Actress for Darra and Best Supporting Actress for Hakim.

 Premise

 Sara, a trans woman, returns to her conservative hometown for her father's funeral.
-She discovers her mother Muryem, who suffers from dementia, does not recognize her.
+She discovers her mother Muryem, who has dementia, does not recognize her.